-M&C Report talks to Daniel Spinath, managing director and founder of Crepeaffaire, the quick-serve creperie group, and co-founder of wine tap concept Frizzenti, about his best investment, his best business decision, and the best piece of advice he’s ever received.
+M&C Report talks to Paul Goodale, co-founder of PizzaLuxe, the gourmet pizza concept and former director of restaurants at Harrods, about his best investment, his best business decision, and the best piece of advice he’s ever received.

 What is the most important action the industry can take to encourage the consumer?
 I believe that most consumers want to feel they are doing the “right thing” when they spend their money.
 In many instances, restaurants that have lead the way on the key themes of provenance, sustainability and local sourcing.
 However we are not always very good at telling the story in a way that the consumer can readily understand.
 A simple, single voluntary code of practice might help - a kind of environmental “Scores on the Doors”.

 What single action could Government make that would make a difference?
 Government should act to curb “no win no fee litigation” and provide a more level playing field for the employer.
 I really struggle with the culture of “something for nothing” that can be a by-product of this system.

 What is your top priority?
 My top priority for my businesses is probably the same as everybody in hospitality; namely “how good was the last customer experience?”